Giacomo (horse): Background

-The gray stallion is owned by his breeder, Jerry Moss, who may be better known for co-founding A&M Records with trumpeter Herb Alpert.
+The gray stallion was owned by his breeder, Jerry Moss, who may be better known for co-founding A&M Records with trumpeter Herb Alpert.
 Giacomo was named after the son of Sting.
 Giacomo's dam Set Them Free also produced Tiago.

 Giacomo was trained during his racing career by John Shirreffs.

 Racing career

-Giacomo, ridden by Mike E. Smith won the 2005 Kentucky Derby in a time of 2:02.75.
+Giacomo, ridden by Mike E. Smith, won the 2005 Kentucky Derby in a time of 2:02.75.
 At odds of 50–1, Giacomo stands as tied, with Mine That Bird in 2009, for the fourth-biggest longshot ever to win the Derby, trailing only Country House (horse), at 65–1 in 2019, Rich Strike at 80-1 in 2022, and Donerail, who went off at 91–1 in 1913.
-Giacomo's owner received a first-place check of $1,639,600 for the victory, the largest in Kentucky Derby history.
+Giacomo's owner received a first-place check of $1,639,600 for the victory, the largest in Kentucky Derby history at the time, later surpassed in 2019 when the purse was increased to $3 million.

 Giacomo finished third in the 2005 Preakness Stakes behind the favorite, Afleet Alex.
 He finished seventh in the 2005 Belmont Stakes, again behind the favored Afleet Alex; Smith said after the race that the horse had breathing problems.